na-na-hi/renget/archive/how2playba.md

 # /bag/ Newfag guide

-Yes, you get the 100 rolls even if you start after the 1st day No, you can't save them for later.
-You also missed Mika, yes.

 How to play the game for the completely retarded.
 Not just a reroll guide.
 Scroll to the bottom for my last edit date.

 [TOC]